 In order to simplify parsing, we use a prefix-based syntactic representation of regular expressions instead of the infix-based representation used in the textbook.
-For example, the regular expression from Question 2 of Quiz 1, ((a|bb|cc)a), is represented as follows:
+For example, the regular expression ((a|bb|cc)a) is represented as follows:

 (r (r. (r| a (r. b b) (r. c (r c))) a))